 Holy Island in Northumberland

-We parked at the main car park on Holy Island, which you have to pay for.
-An all-day ticket was roughly £4.80.
-From there I kitted the boys up in their wellies and boots and set off on a slow walk into Lindisfarne.
-I had taken the pram which you can take into most places on the Island.
+From the car park we got kitted up and walked the short distance into Lindisfarne.
+The island is pram friendly; I had taken the pram which you can take into most places on the Island.
 Although an all-terrain pram would be more suitable, my silver cross pop survived.

-We had our lunch was at a lovely place called the Crown and Anchor.
+Personally, we had our lunch at the Crown and Anchor.
 Luckily the weather was really nice so again we sat outside in the beer garden.
 The food was lovely and well worth the price.
 The dogs enjoyed the shade of the picnic tables and there was a bowl of water sitting for them to drink out of.
+It was definitely a dog friendly pub on Holy Island, so if you have a dog or dogs then be sure to check it out.

 Overall, we had a great family day out, and the fact that it was dog and child friendly made it a much more enjoyable day.